ngi80/microservice-samples/readme.md

-# Microservice Training
+# Microservice Samples

-## Training 1 - Create a microservice
+## Sample 1 - Create a microservice

 This step describes how to create a simple Rest Service connecting to its own mongo database.